Pharmacy Technicians

 Introduction

 Pharmacy technicians provide technical assistance for pharmacists and work under their direct supervision.
-They usually work in chain or independent drug stores, hospitals, community ambulatory care centers, home health care agencies, nursing homes, U.S. Department of Veterans Affairs, and the pharmaceutical industry.
+They are typically employed in chain or independent drug stores, hospitals, community ambulatory care centers, home health care agencies, nursing homes, and U.S. Department of Veterans Affairs facilities, as well as by the pharmaceutical industry.
 They perform a wide range of technical support functions and tasks related to the pharmacy profession.
-They maintain patient records; count, package, and label medication doses; prepare and distribute sterile products;...
+They maintain patient records; count, package, and label medication doses; prepa...

 Quick Facts